At a glance

 As part of its multisensory approach, WRS uses a unique “sound-tapping” system.
 Students are taught to break down and blend word sounds by tapping out each sound with their fingers and thumb.

 Sessions are usually longer than with other programs based on Orton–Gillingham.
 They typically last 60–90 minutes.
 WRS instructors need more time because they must cover 10 skill areas in each class.
-These include things like letter-sound recognition, reading comprehension and spelling.
+These include things like letter-sound recognition, and spelling.
 Other programs tend to focus on one skill area per session.

 Like the other programs, WRS builds skills over time in a particular order.
 Its curriculum is broken into 12 steps or units, which can take between two and three years to complete.